Information about typical water usage for activities, and how you can manage your water use.

 Tips for saving water at home

-• Use mulch or cover the soil with organic matter to keep the soil moist.
-Mulches protect plant roots from the drying effects of sun and wind and reduce weeds
+• Mulch, mulch and more mulch!
+Use mulch or cover the soil with organic matter to keep the soil moist.
+Mulches protect plant roots from the drying effects of sun and wind and reduce weeds.

 • Check for leaks.
-Inspect hoses and taps indoors and outdoors to check for leaks which waste water.
+Inspect hoses and taps indoors and outdoors to check for leaks.

-• When planting new additions to your garden choose drought-resistant plants that don’t require a lot of water
+• Plant natives.
+When planting new additions to your garden choose drought-resistant plants that don’t require a lot of water.

 Get more tips on SMART watering.